tp2124/basic-build-metadata/README.md

 # TODO
 ## For Production
 1. Make database not be in memory only.
 This is reset every restart of the service.
-2. Create DTO to pass back and forth to show the infrastructure and policing of the data.
+2. Create DTO to pass back and forth to show the infrastructure and ability to limit data appropriately for results of certain endpoints.
 This is in the tutorial.